Nikita Nesterenko

-Nikita Nesterenko (born September 10, 2001) is an American professional ice hockey center who currently plays for the Anaheim Ducks in the National Hockey League (NHL).
+Nikita Nesterenko (born September 10, 2001) is an American professional ice hockey player who is a center for the San Diego Gulls of the American Hockey League (AHL) as a prospect to the Anaheim Ducks in the National Hockey League (NHL).
 He was selected by the Minnesota Wild with the 17th pick in the sixth round, 172nd selection overall, of the 2019 NHL entry draft.

 Early life

 Born in Brooklyn, New York, the son of immigrants from Russia, he was raised in Coney Island.

 Playing career

 Amateur

 He played prep hockey for the Lawrenceville School, graduating in 2020.
 He played for the Chilliwack Chiefs of the British Columbia Hockey League before joining the collegiate Boston College Eagles team.
 For the 2020–21 season, Nesterenko was selected along with Josh Lopina as the Hockey East rookie of the year.
 He was also named to Hockey East's All-Rookie Team for 2020–21.
 During his junior season with the Eagles in 2022–23, he established a career best 13 goals and 34 points through 36 games.